george-hawkins/blender-donut-notebook/LEVEL-2.md

 ### Making the large bumps more distinct

 `ctrl-shift-LMB` the _Noise Texture_ node for the large bumps and take a look at the donut.
-Really, we want clearer large bumps and, at the moment, there's too much variation in large bump _Noise Texture_.
+Really, we want clearer large distinct bumps and, at the moment, there's too much variation in the large bump _Noise Texture_.
 So we want to get to a situation where more of the large bump texture is flat, i.e. black.
 We'll do this by using a _ColorRamp_ node to force all the values between black and medium to be black, i.e. flat, leaving just the medium to white values which will then be stretched to run from black (old medium) to white.

 Press `shift-A` and, under _Converter_, select _ColorRamp_, `ctrl-shift-LMB` it and move the _Fac_ output of the large bump _Noise Texture_ node from the _Color 2_ input of the _Add_ node to the _Fac_ input of the new _ColorRamp_ node.
 And change the _Pos_ value of the _ColorRamp_ node from 0 to 0.5 (or just drag the left stop to the middle of the grayscale range), so you end up with:

 ![img.png](large-bump-color-ramp-node.png)

-Compare the two image below - we can see that the lowest areas in the original image have expanded, i.e. the amount of black has increased dramatically, while the highest, i.e. brightest areas, have remained.
+Compare the two images below - we can see that the lowest areas in the original image have expanded, i.e. the amount of black has increased dramatically, while the highest, i.e. brightest areas, have remained.

 _Large bumps with no color ramp._
 ![img_1.png](large-bumps-no-ramp.png)